 My parents told me to write a business plan (which I did), but I then immediately got intimidated by the scope of the project and backed off.

 I still think the idea is brilliant—imagine white chocolate s’mores—, but I have no interest in running a food business.

 2 years later, I fell for a similar trap.

 I started an online music magazine called Monday Mourning after never having written for a magazine.
-For me being a freshman in college, I think it was pretty successful.
+For being a freshman in college, I think it was pretty successful.
 We interviewed Bad Suns, Matt Costa, and a few other big indie musicians.

 Maybe it would’ve been smart to write for a magazine or even just write some articles for my college friend who was putting on shows and publishing album reviews.
 But I was a cocky 18-year-old and thought I could do it myself.

 Let’s jump from my stubborn teenage years to age 24 in March 2022.

-I hit up Twitter legend Greg Isenberg and started freelance writing for his team at Late Checkout (See my Guide to Cold DMs for tricks on Cold DMs).
+I sent a cold DM to Twitter legend Greg Isenberg and leveraged that work into writing for his team at Late Checkout (See my Guide to Cold DMs for tricks on Cold DMs).
 The highlights with Greg were live jam sessions with the team and Greg’s comments on my Google Docs.
 I’d write a decent piece and then he’d hop in, drop a killer hook, and boom.
 It’d go viral.

 When I worked with Greg, I felt like an apprentice learning my craft.